Back

 Behind the arched windows of the belle époque façade are spacious sound-proofed guest rooms, many of which have a close-up view of Manaus’s world-famous icon: the ornate, golden-domed Opera House.
 Décor is contemporary but with a nostalgic twist.
 The restaurant is set in a steel and glass dome structure with a superb view over the theatre.

-The rooftop pool, where you can relax in shaded loungers, offers vistas over the city towards the Rio Negro.
+The rooftop pool, where you can relax in shaded loungers, is real treat, cleverly positioned to enable swimmers to gaze towards the elegant dome of the Opera House.
 Other facilities include two shops and a fitness room.
-In the evening, you might pop outside for a drink in one of the square's lively bars and pavement cafés.
+In the evening, you might pop outside for a drink in one of the square’s lively bars and pavement cafés.

 Bartolome, Galápagos